 Welcome to my personal web space.

-No longer new!
+Relatively new-ish!
 My phlog, cyber scrapheap, is one of the many fine gopherholes on the SDF gopherclub

 I am on Mastodon, @jdd@mastodon.sdf.org